 If that happens, the plan may be bailed out by the Pension Benefit Guaranty Corporation.
 You can find out whether your plan is covered at PBGC.gov.
 While most private pension plans are covered, plans from religious-affiliated organizations typically aren’t.
-If an insured private pension plan is terminated, the PBGC will pay benefits up to the guaranteed maximum, currently above $6,000 a month for workers who begin benefits at age 65.
+If an insured private pension plan is terminated, the PBGC will pay benefits up to the guaranteed maximum, currently some $7,000 a month for workers who begin benefits at age 65.

 Given all this uncertainty, it’s prudent to have other retirement savings.
 If the pension plan doesn’t come through, those additional savings could salvage your retirement.
 If the plan pays as promised, you will no doubt be happy to have the extra savings.